varig203/blog-site/content/en-ca/blogs/new-os.md

 Just me.
 One dev.
 No team.
 No funding.
 No startup.

 Just a keyboard, a terminal, and a vision/dream (whatever you wanna call it).

+# UPDATE!

+This has been put on the backburner due to university yet I do have some changes.
+They are mostly that I want to make my own kernel and I am not going to use Rust and probably just use C++.
+Why C++ you may ask?
+I just don't have the time to learn Rust is all.
+This project will always be on my mind so who knows, maybe one day I will have time to start this, and I will update this site when the day comes.